The entire day’s event will be conducted on Zoom: Morning (Contest: 9am-1pm); Afternoon (Judging: 2-4.15pm); Evening (Presentation: 5-6pm).

 In the morning, your reporting time is based on your category:

-2. Materials: Note that the Topic for the Finals is announced on-the-spot, during the event.
-Attached is the Material and Tool List for the Finals.
-Note that quantities have not been mentioned, as that is always up to the individual; use your best judgement for what you might need for a one-time experiment you will be making on-the-spot.
+Note that the Topic for the Finals is announced on-the-spot, during the event.
+Here is the Material and Tool List for the Finals.
+Note that quantities have not always been mentioned, as that is always up to the individual; use your best judgement for what you might need for a one-time experiment you will be making on-the-spot.
 For several items, you will notice they appear on the same line separated by a ‘/’ sign.
 That means that ANY of those materials is sufficient; you don’t need all of them.
 Note that the same comprehensive material list is being sent to ALL contestants, regardless of category.
 While this will mean that a lot of what you collect may not be used, it was the only fair way to send a material list without giving away too much regarding which category gets what topic.
 You will also notice that most of the materials are household materials or have household alternatives, or something you can get easily from a neighbourhood store.
 You are free to use any materials above and beyond what is listed.
 But remember one of the judging criteria: the affordability and accessibility of a material matters!
 So the more affordable and accessible the materials you use, the higher score you are likely to get.

 The device camera must be on, and focused on the participant at all times.
 All the work that is done must be visible.
 Other individuals may assist the child, but only if the child proactively requests assistance, or to provide a specific material that is not a part of the list, or for the younger children, help may be needed in say lighting a candle etc. Our proctors will raise a flag if they feel there’s too much assistance or interference from a non-participant.
 If the child needs a toilet break, they must raise their hand (on the zoom app) to request it and leave and return empty-handed.
 Other unforeseen requests will be handled on the day, on a case-by-case basis.
 Our educators will be viewing each video window and will expect all participants to abide by the honour code of not getting other people to help the child.